1. What level should I set my dehumidifier at in my basement?

 Yes, but this can be either good or bad.
 The warmer the room, the easier and more efficiently you can remove moisture so the machine will have to work less.
-If you have air conditioning, this added heat that has to be removed will be mostly compensated by the air conditioner not having to work as hard because it is easier to cool dry air than moist air.
-On the other hand depending on the size of the room, you could raise the temperature by 5– 10 degrees.
+If you have air conditioning or additional air conditioner the added heat will be mostly compensated by the air conditioner not having to work as hard because it is easier to cool dry air than moist air.
+On the other hand depending on the size of the room, if it’s smaller you could raise the temperature by 5– 10 degrees.

 7. I have a second home.
 What happens if we have a power outage, will the dehumidifier turn itself back on?

 That depends on the brand and model that you buy.
-Most dehumidifiers with manual humidistat controls will turn themselves back on.
+Most dehumidifiers with manual humidistat controls will automatically turn themselves back on.
 With the electronic controls it varies.
 Danby dehumidifiers will turn back on and will continue to remove moisture at the humidity level for which you had set the machine.
-This is true also with the Frigidaire dehumidifiers.
+This is true also with the Pure & Dry dehumidifiers.